Linear Digital Modulator/Demodulator (modem)

 API Keywords: modem mod demod modulator demodulator linear BPSK QPSK PSK QAM

 The modem module implements a set of (mod)ulation/(dem)odulation schemes for encoding information into signals.
 For the analog modems, samples are encoded according to frequency or analog modulation.
-For the digital modems, data bits are encoded into symbols representing carrier frequency, phase, amplitude, etc. This section gives a brief overview of modulation schemes available in liquid , and provides a brief description of the interfaces.
+For the digital modems, data bits are encoded into symbols representing carrier frequency, phase, amplitude, etc. This section gives a brief overview of linear modulation schemes available in liquid , and provides a brief description of the interfaces.
+For non-linear digital modulation, see the documentation on GMSK , CP-FSK , and FSK .

 Modulation Types